Deploy Smart Flows On-Premises

 Installation Folder Path

-Create the installation folder: C:\Experlogix -Smart Flows .
+Create the installation folder: e.g. C:\Experlogix -Smart Flows .

-The use of SSLClosed Secure Sockets Layer, is an encryption-based Internet security protocol.
-It was first developed by Netscape in 1995 for the purpose of ensuring privacy, authentication, and data integrity in Internet communications.
-SSL is the predecessor to the modern TLS encryption used today. encryption is required for the Smart Flows system to function.
-To enable SSL encryption, you need an SSL Certificate that matches your FQDN.
+The use of TLS encryption is required for the Smart Flows system to function.
+To enable TLS encryption, you need a TLS Certificate that matches your FQDN.

 If you install multiple projects on one server, you can also use a wildcard certificateClosed a digital certificate that is applied to a domain and all its subdomains.
 Wildcard notation consists of an asterisk and a period before the domain name.
 Secure Sockets Layer (SSL) certificates often use wildcards to extend SSL encryption to subdomains. for the CN .
 For example *.base.domain.com with *base.domain.com and base.domain.com as alternative names.
 The "*base" component of the address serves as a "fill in the blank" to properly direct to all versions of the address that end in ".domain.com"